 And, lest you think that my home is always looking perfectly clean at Christmas time, I’ll zoom out a bit and show you the truth.

 Yes, you can see the festive mistletoe and the Christmas cards, and I even cleaned off the table so I could take these photos.
 Look closely, though, and you’ll see the piles of laundry I still have not folded in the living room while my husband works on getting the last bits of work done for the semester.

 And because I know I won’t get to them later, here are a couple bonus photos of some of my favorite Christmas decor.
 Both our in the living room, but I didn’t include them last time.

 This is on the piano.
 I just love the feather Christmas tree, and I enjoy how it looks on the candlestick.

-And here is our electronics charging station–this is where we have always put the main Christmas tree until this year, but nobody wanted to give up the convenience of charging up devices there!
-So we moved the tree by the fireplace (which I have loved), and kept this here.
+And here is our electronics charging station—this is where we have always put the main Christmas tree until this year, but nobody wanted to give up the convenience of charging up devices there!
+So we moved the tree by the fireplace (which I have loved) and kept this here.

 I made the red wreath last Christmas when the Anthropologie inspired pom-pom wreaths were all the rage.
 Most of them were white (I made a white one, too.
 Look closely at the photo of my laundry on the floor and you’ll find it), but I made a red one as well.
 I made all the pom-poms by hand while traveling in the car to the orthodontist (don’t worry!
-The Maestro was driving) and then glued them onto a wreath form.
+My husband was driving) and then glued them onto a wreath form.
 Love how they turned out.